 Personal efficiency training is, quite simply put, about helping people to become more efficient.
 Where traditional time management training gives you ideas on how to be more efficient, personal efficiency training goes one step further.
 We help individuals work out how they can personally become more efficient.
-We then support them in implementing these new ideas and approaches to work.
+Our approach includes support in implementing these new ideas and approaches to work.

 We look at the underlying issues behind your time management challenges.
-We encourage and facilitate personal awareness of your self management.
+And we encourage and facilitate personal awareness of your self management.

 Once we have a clear view of the issues you're facing we work out a plan for you on how to become more efficient.
 We do this using some of the most up to date theories of behavioural change.
 This means that you will have the best possible chance of implementing your actions and making a positive change.

 “I have blocked off time in my calendar for the work I need to do, especially the stuff which I would normally procrastinate over.
 It works and I am getting the work done.”

 How does personal efficiency training relate to time management?

 We look at it this way; time management is about tips and techniques for using your time more effectively.
 Advanced time management is about more sophisticated ideas to achieve the same goals.

 Personal efficiency is about knowing these ideas and working out how they can work for you and how you can implement new behaviours.

 “I am now using the contracts technique I learned in the training.
 I have contracts with senior people to get their input where I need it on projects.
 It really works to keep things moving.”